-Explanation: This is another operational question, but you’ll note that it is more specific and more complex.
+Explanation: This is another operational question, but you’ll note that it is more specific and complex.
 As the interview progresses, the questions will become harder and more detailed.
-This means that the interviewer is gaining confidence in your ability and is willing to explore more complicated topics.
-Continue to respond to these questions just as you did with the earlier versions of operational questions.
+This means the interviewer is gaining confidence in your ability and is willing to explore more complicated topics.
+Continue to respond to these questions just as you did the earlier versions of operational questions.

 Example: “A decline in website traffic can be the result of many issues.
-The key is identifying why the decline is occurring quickly and then implementing strategies to reverse it.
+The key is quickly identifying why the decline is occurring and then implementing strategies to reverse it.
 A decline may occur because your content has grown stale and is not attracting new views, your keywords are no longer ranking high with search engines, or your competitors have updated their marketing strategy and are using better keywords resulting in a higher SEO.
 You can reverse declining website views by updating your keywords, purchasing Google Ads, updating the website content in general, or utilizing other marketing platforms to direct traffic to the website.”

 Question: How do you measure and report the results from the advertising channels an organization uses over time?

 Explanation: Measuring and reporting the results of your marketing and advertising efforts is essential.
 Organizations use the results to determine marketing strategies and budgets.
-The marketing department uses the results to ensure that the strategies are effective and to make any adjustments required.
-Describing how you do this will help to convince the employer that you understand the importance of measuring results and will be able to provide them with accurate information they can use to manage their business.
+The marketing department uses the results to ensure the strategies are effective and make any adjustments required.
+Describing how you do this will help convince the employer that you understand the importance of measuring results and will be able to provide them with accurate information they can use to manage their business.

 Example: “Measuring the results of advertising strategies is a critical step in the process.
-This helps to ensure that your strategies are effective, and you are obtaining a good return on investment of your marketing budget.
+This helps ensure your strategies are effective and you are obtaining a good return on investment of your marketing budget.
 Virtually every advertising platform provides the ability to measure the results you are achieving.
 These can be in the form of clicks, click-throughs, views, the readership of the publications, or viewership of broadcast media.
 You can also insert key terms or identifiers in each ad that customers can then include in their purchase information to identify where they learned about the product.
 Once you have the results, they can be reported in a spreadsheet or using graphics to illustrate the performance of each ad or type of medium you’re employing in your marketing strategy.”

 Additional Marketing Associate Interview Questions